Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 328 of Meeus index or 1281 from Brown series.

-The length of the lunation is 29 days, 7 hours and 53 minutes.
-It is 1 hour and 57 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 7 hours and 53 minutes and it is 1 hour and 57 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 51 minutes shorter than the mean synodic month length.
 It is 1 hour and 18 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 25 July 2026 at 16:45 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 14 days, until the Moon reaches the point of next perigee on 10 August 2026 at 11:18 in ♋ Cancer.
+1 day since point of apogee on 25 July 2026 at 16:45 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 14 days until the Moon reaches the point of next perigee on 10 August 2026 at 11:18 in ♋ Cancer.

 The Moon is 405 402 km (251 905 mi) away from Earth and getting closer over the next 14 days until the point perigee when Earth-Moon distance is going to be 363 288 km (225 737 mi).

-9 days after descending node on 17 July 2026 at 00:27 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 31 July 2026 at 11:54 in ♒ Aquarius.
+9 days after descending node on 17 July 2026 at 00:27 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 31 July 2026 at 11:54 in ♒ Aquarius.

 At 03:56 the Moon is meeting its standstill point to reach South declination of ∠-28.067°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠28.107° at the point of next standstill in ♊ Gemini on 8 August 2026 at 23:42.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.107° at the point of next northern standstill in ♊ Gemini on 8 August 2026 at 23:42.

 In 3 days on 29 July 2026 at 14:36 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.